 Sidewalk connectivity within and around the central commercial corridor and surrounding neighborhoods generally meets residents’ needs.
 However, many who participated in the public engagement process for this comprehensive plan update indicated that some segments of existing sidewalks need repair, and there was widespread support among participants for repairs to the existing sidewalk network.
 Additionally, some participants expressed support for filling gaps where no sidewalks exist.
 However, there was some opposition to installing sidewalks in West Irvington due to potential encroachment on private property.

 No formal bicycle infrastructure is currently in place, such as shared lane markings and/or protected bicycle lanes.
-This lack of infrastructure is a safety concern that should be mitigated, particularly along higher-traffic routes such as Irvington Road and King Carter Drive.
+This lack of infrastructure is a safety concern that should be mitigated, particularly along higher-traffic routes such as Irvington Road and King Carter Drive and perhaps Steamboat Road.

 In recent years, Lancaster County has proposed a nine-and-a-half-mile walking and biking trail known as the “TriWay Trail,” which will connect Irvington, Kilmarnock, and White Stone.
 The planned trail, widely supported by citizens and representatives at all levels, will traverse the county’s growth zone and connect major service providers, entertainment complexes, and commercial establishments.
 Facilitated by a group of community volunteers under a public/private partnership, the initiative has received approval and financial backing from the county’s Board of Supervisors.
 The plan has garnered significant public support, with many property owners committed to donating rights-of-way.